OpenPredict/OpenMarket-subgraph/README.md

-# Omen Subgraph
+# OpenMarket Subgraph

-This repo defines a subgraph which is used by Omen.
+This repo defines a subgraph which is used by OpenMarket.

 The `docker-compose.yml` contains a Docker Compose configuration suitable for spinning up a test environment.